Dr. Kelly Kennedy

 Biography

 Dr. Kennedy's scholarly interests include program evaluation, best practices in alternative education settings, delinquency, recidivism of juvenile offenders, strength-based school psychology, culturally competent practice, tracking efficacy of interventions, supporting LGBTQ students, and the international practice of school psychology.
-Dr. Kennedy has co-authored two books relevant to counselors and psychologists working in school settings: Responsive School Practices to Support Lesbian, Gay, Bisexual, Transgender, and Questioning Students and Familie and Counseling Diverse Populations.
+Dr. Kennedy has co-authored two books relevant to counselors and psychologists working in school settings: Responsive School Practices to Support Lesbian, Gay, Bisexual, Transgender, and Questioning Students and Families and Counseling Diverse Populations.
 She is a past Editor of the Trainers’ Forum and is currently an Associate Editor for Contemporary School Psychology.

 Recent Creative, Scholarly Work and Publications